cjerdonek/open-rcv-tests/docs/index.md

 # Ranked Choice Voting (RCV) Tests

-The tests are hosted on GitHub_.
+The tests are hosted and maintained on [GitHub][tests_github].
+The GitHub page is also the project page.

 All test data is coded as JSON.
 For reproducibility, all JSON object name-value pairs are ordered by name.